truemail-rb/truemail-rb.github.io/docs/truemail-gem/configuration.md

   # layer only.
 By default this option is disabled.
   config.not_rfc_mx_lookup_flow = true

   # Optional parameter.
+This option will provide to use smtp fail fast behaviour.
+  # When smtp_fail_fast = true it means that truemail ends smtp validation session
+  # after first attempt on the first mx server in any fail cases (network
+  # connection/timeout error, smtp validation error).
+This feature helps to reduce
+  # total time of SMTP validation session up to 1 second.
+By default this option
+  # is disabled.
+  config.smtp_fail_fast = true

+  # Optional parameter.
 This option will be parse bodies of SMTP errors.
 It will
   # be helpful if SMTP server does not return an exact answer that the email does
   # not exist.
 By default this option is disabled, available for SMTP